Can reading books written in both Chinese characters and pinyin help students develop Chinese reading skills?

-My assumption was that she liked reading stories, and it was good for a seven-year old girl to read some stories and learn Chinese idioms.
-She probably had not learned enough Chinese characters to read such books, but she could rely on pinyin and still be able to read.
+My assumption was that, as a seven-year old, she probably had not learned enough Chinese characters, but she could rely on pinyin.
 The scenario played out in my head was that she read the character line, and when there was an unknown character, she would take a look at the pinyin which was printed on top of that character.
-Perhaps, she could learn some new characters this way.
-I was wrong.
+I was so wrong.

-It was true that she did not know half of the Chinese characters appeared in the books.
-I anticipated that.
-But it also turned out that she was not very keen in glancing back and forth between two lines, juggling with a mixture of Chinese characters and pinyin.
-Neither was she interested in juggling with the mixture, let alone learning any new characters.
-For her, reading stories was supposed to be fun.
-But there was no fun reading the books that I gave to her.
+It was true that she did not know half of the Chinese characters.
+But she was not very keen in glancing back and forth between those two lines, the line of Chinese characters and the line of pinyin.

-Many parents are making the same mistake that I made before, wishing young children would benefit from books written in both characters and pinyin.
-So they keep buying these books, disregarding the fact that children are not attracted to these books.
-If children had their own money for books, they would buy those they can really understand and enjoy, definitely not those difficult books which appear to be easy in a parent’s eye because there is pinyin printed on top of each Chinese character.
+Many grownups make the same mistake that I made before, wishing young children would benefit from books written in both characters and pinyin.
+They keep buying these books, disregarding the fact that children are not attracted to these books.

-These books are not really beneficial for children.
+These books are not beneficial for children.
 How about adult learners of Chinese?
+How can these books be used?
 Are these books good for adult students who want to develop Chinese reading skills?

 For Chinese Character recognitions only

-Many students start reading such books by hiding the pinyin with a piece of paper.
-They want to practice reading the character line first to see how many Chinese characters they can recognise, and take a look at the pinyin line for those characters they feel that they almost recognise.
-Whether or not they can understand the story is not the primary goal.
+They can practice reading characters first to see how many Chinese characters they can recognise, and take a look at the pinyin line for those characters they feel that they almost recognise.

 Reading the pinyin only

-In the end, it is just pages and pages of pinyin hard to decipher.
+In the end, it is just pages and pages of pinyin that is hard to decipher.

 Developing Chinese reading skills

-As for developing Chinese reading skills, I don’t see books with pinyin are any better than books without pinyin.
+For developing Chinese reading skills, books with pinyin are not any better than books without pinyin.

-Even with pinyin, an unknown character remains an unknown character.
+With pinyin, an unknown character remains an unknown character.
 Pinyin does not tell the meaning of this character.
-Students still need to look up a dictionary to understand the character, or more critically, to understand the combination which this character is part of.
+Students still need to look up a dictionary to understand the character or the combination which this character is part of.